The-hated-one/Codesmith-notes/month-1-12-2020/week-1-1-12-20/pairing_notes.md

 We had lots of fun and the time flew by.

+### Questions / to explore further

 Still don't fully understand `.slice()` in JavaScript.
 Would be good to dive deeper on that so that I gain a fuller and deeper understanding.

+Does the order of an object matter?

+Should the driver or navigator do research?